-Brian Russ Law, Inc. is a United States trademark law firm centered on helping companies build and protect their brands.
-We get the need to differentiate your brand from your competitors.
-A small business owner and serial entrepreneur, lawyer Brian understands the worries of small business owners and how securing brand protection is vital when setting your business apart from the competition.
-Brian works with companies throughout the USA work through common trademark issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
-If you’re looking for top-notch trademark legal advice in Bay Village, Ohio, then you’ve come to the right place.
+Brian Russ Law, Inc. is a United States trademark legal firm centered on helping companies build and protect their brands.
+We get the need to differentiate your brand from your competition.
+A small business owner and serial entrepreneur, lawyer Brian understands the worries of small business owners and how securing brand protection is critical when setting your business apart from the competition.
+Brian works with businesses across the USA work through common brand issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
+If you’re looking for top-notch trademark legal guidance in Bay Village, Ohio, then you’ve come to the right place.

 Bay Village’s Trademark Attorney

 A trademark lawyer is a attorney who specializes in practicing in the field of trademarks.
 Trademark lawyers can generally do most work on a flat-fee basis and operate independently of the larger firms that bill too much for too little.
 When choosing a lawyer to protect you’re the brand of your enterprise, make sure to work with a lawyer who has no problem working in Bay Village, like Brian Russ Law, Inc.

 How Can a Trademark Law Firm Support Your Company?

 A trademark attorney’s role is to help their clients protect their brands.
 Businesses are in the best position to protect their name and logo if they take a proactive strategy.
 Our firm's seen so many companies drop tens of thousands of dollars on merchandise and marketing only to find that they can't use their preferred name.
 Intellectual property protection is important for startups, especially those that depend on their branding to engage markets.
 If you need to get the name of your brand trademarked, give us a call.

 What To Look For In a Trademark Lawyer